-Even though there are recommendations outlined here, each canopy has a manufacturer's warning label.
+Even though there are recommendations outlined here, each canopy has a manufacturer's warning label (Figure 13).
 Do not exceed the manufacturer's recommendations.
-It outlines limits for that specific canopy with regards to the maximum weights and experience level for that specific canopy.
+The label outlines limits for that specific canopy with regards to the maximum weights and experience level for that specific canopy.
 It also provides additional information related to jumping that canopy at different landing altitudes above sea level.

-Additionally, each manufacturer should have the recommended wing loading for each of their canopies on their website, such as the link below.
+Each manufacturer should have the recommended wing loading for each of their canopies on their website.